Quantum cooling activated by coherently-controlled thermalisation

-where $k=\frac{n_{H}}{n_c}$.
-As we can see in Fig.\ref{f13}, when $k$ is small, the ICO fridge can hardly cool down the reservoirs.
-But when $k$ is getting larger and larger, the highest initial temperature which allows the ICO fridge to cool down the reservoirs to be sufficiently close to absolute zero is becoming higher and higher, but there is still a upper bound of it(around $r=0.5$) which suggests that the lowest achievable temperature is lower-bounded by some values larger than absolute zero for reservoirs start at $r_i>0.5$ no matter how large $k$ is.
-So the results in this section place a bound on the lowest achievable temperature for the cold reservoirs start at some fixed temperatures by utilizing the ICO fridge, and it is N-independent but it is related to the ratio of the numbers of particles in hot and the $N$ cold reservoirs.
+\end{small}where $k=\frac{n_{H}}{n_c}$.
+As we can see in Fig.\ref{f13}, when $k$ is small, the ICO fridge can hardly cool down the reservoirs, Fig.\ref{2chancant} gives an example for $k=0.1$ with cold reservoirs starting from $r_c=0.1$.
+But when $k$ is getting larger and larger, the highest initial temperature which allows the ICO fridge to cool down the reservoirs to be sufficiently close to absolute zero is becoming higher and higher, but there is still a upper bound of it (around $r=0.5$) which suggests that the lowest achievable temperature is lower-bounded by some values larger than absolute zero for reservoirs start at $r_i>0.5$ no matter how large $k$ is.
+Fig.\ref{0.8lowest} gives an example for $k=1000000$ with cold reservoirs starting from $r_c=0.8$, as we can see, even though around $10n_c$ times cycles are performed, the smallest $r_c$ can be attained is around 0.5 and the cold reservoirs can't be further cooled down which agrees with the predictions we make in this section (Fig.\ref{13}).
+Take the hyperfine working qubit with $\Delta\approx 1.99\times 10^{-24}J$ in trapped ion platform as an example, when cold reservoirs start from $r_c=0.999603$ (the corresponding effective temperature is $T^{i}_c\approx 288.33K$), the lowest achievable temperature for the cold reservoirs by making use of ICO fridge is $T^{f}_c\approx 120.10K$.
+As the results in this section suggest, for cold reservoirs start from $r_c\lesssim 0.5$, the lower bound for the lowest attainable tempeature is absolute zero.
+For the hyperfine qubit working system, when $r_c=0.5$, $T_c\approx 0.21\sim 0.69K$, but for Rydberg atom working system, the effective temperature is around $8.4\times 10^{4}K$ when $r_c=0.5$.
+So physical implementation using Rydberg atom exhibits much greater advantage in this sense, since ICO fridge utilising this working system can cool down the cold reservoirs starting from some very high temperatures to temperature which is arbitraily close to absolute zero in principle.